Frequently Asked Questions about Studying Abroad

 For further information about how Brexit affects EU students studying in the UK, please visit our Brexit page.

-Most of our partner universities do provide courses taught in English, but you should check with your departmental coordinator when choosing your option.
-If you do find a suitable placement with modules taught in English, you should consider attending Institution-Wide Language Programme (IWLP) classes to learn basic language skills for the country you'll be living in.
+Most of our partner universities do provide courses taught in English, but you should check with your Exchanges Coordinator when choosing your option.
+If you do find a suitable placement with modules taught in English, you may also want to consider attending Institution-Wide Language Programme (IWLP) classes to learn basic language skills for the country you'll be living in.

 The IWLP is a free programme open to every campus-based, full-time student at the University.
 Regardless of what you're studying, you can learn a language alongside your degree.
 You can choose to study a number of languages, including French, German, Spanish, Italian and Mandarin.
 To find out more about the IWLP, email firstname.lastname@example.org.